 CIBC is a diversified financial institution governed by the Bank Act (Canada) (the "Bank Act").
-CIBC's registered and head office is located in Commerce Court, Toronto, Ontario, Canada, M5L 1A2, telephone: (416)
+CIBC's registered and head office is located in Commerce Court, Toronto, Canada, M5L 1A2.

-980-6657.
 CIBC was formed in 1961 through the amalgamation of The Canadian Bank of Commerce (originally incorporated in 1858) and Imperial Bank of Canada (originally incorporated in 1875).